U.N. chief tells Egypt he is concerned by mass death penalties

-UNITED NATIONS U.N.
+UNITED NATIONS, April 2 U.N.
 Secretary-General Ban Ki-moon expressed his strong concerns to Egypt on Wednesday over a court's sentencing of more than 500 people and the detention of journalists.

 Ban met with Egyptian Foreign Minister Nabil Fahmy in Brussels on the sidelines of a European Union-African summit.